The pandemic brought us one positive change: an increased awareness of the value, convenience, and effectiveness of telehealth, or online counseling.

 Is it confidential?

 Absolutely.
 Our therapists maintain strict confidentiality standards for your protection.
 This means your sessions cannot be recorded — this has been administratively removed as an option on our Google Meet platform.
-During this time of social distancing, our therapists are exclusively providing counseling via video from their office at LCI or from areas of their home that have privacy.
+During this time of social distancing, our therapists are providing counseling via video from their office here or private home office.

 Now we can’t completely promise that your provider’s cat or dog won’t briefly stop in to say hello – but don’t worry, they have been fully trained in our HIPAA protocols!